Skip to Main Content

 • Approximately 10-15% of the word count, unless stated otherwise.

-• Restatement of the main argument/topic (paraphrase the thesis).
+• Restatement of the main argument/topic/analysis idea.

 • Summary of the main points from each paragraph (in the same order).